bender-blender/voice_assistant_commands/readme.md

         return int(delta.total_seconds())
 ```

-I also want to talk about an important thing in the STARK framework.
-There is a concept in the framework as a **custom class**.
-These are parsers that are embedded in command templates.
+I also want to talk about an important thing within STARK.
+The framework has the concept of a **user class**.
+These are parsers built into command templates.
 They can take either one word or the entire line to the end, and then parse it.
+For example, the user sets the command
+> ***set the timer for five minutes***

+(STARK does not recognize numbers).
+And we need to somehow get these 5 minutes.
+So that then, so to speak, put the process to sleep, and after it is completed, return a message
 ```python
 from datetime import datetime